 2. Candidate Seriousness

 Another area we focused on was candidate seriousness.
-In the staffing world, time is money so each minute of a Recruiters time should be properly managed and organized with a primary focus on serious candidates only.
+In the staffing world, time is money so each minute of a recruiter’s time should be properly managed and organized with a primary focus on serious candidates only.

 After each initial recruiting call, candidates were asked to visit our website and complete an online application or respond to an introduction email, attaching an updated resume for review.
-If the candidate did as instructed, he/she were advanced to a priority processing phase, where they received added attention and quick processing.
+If the candidate did as instructed, he/she was advanced to a priority processing phase, where they received added attention and quick processing.
 No time was wasted on chasing candidates with numerous phone calls or emails.
-All candidates were categorized according to seriousness and recruited accordingly.
+All candidates were categorized according to their seriousness and recruited accordingly.